dvanmosselbeen/dvm-docs/Programming/Javascript/javascript.md

 ## Functions

-It is common that some pieces of JavaScript code need to be are executed on different parts of your HTML page or on a different page.
-In this case, it's best to split the code in functions so that you not need to write always the whole repeated chunk of code.
+It is common that some pieces of JavaScript code need to be executed on different parts of your HTML page or on a different page.
+In this case, it's best to split the code in functions so that you do not need to write always the whole repeated chunk of code.
 You only refer to some function.
-That will help to get your code many more compacter.
+That will help to get your code more compacter.
 Also if you want to change a bit the code of the repeated chunk of code, you need to modify it on all the different places where you have write it down.
 With making use of functions, you modify your function content and